This post may contain affiliate links. Please read my disclosure policy.

 - 1 plump garlic clove, grated

-- 8 ounces rice stir fry noodles (I use Thai Kitchen or Annie Chun's) cooked according to package directions, drained and rinsed in cold water
+- 4 ounces rice stir fry noodles, cooked according to package directions, drained and rinsed in cold water

-- 2 cups matchstick-cut carrots (about 1/2 pound carrots)
+- 2 cups matchstick-cut carrots, about ½ pound carrots

 - 2 cups half-moon sliced seedless cucumber